-Thank you to artist Matthew Burrows, @matthewburrowsstudio, for initiating the @artistsupportpledge which has blossomed in recent months.
-It is even mentioned in the current Art Fund booklet!
-The deal is this: artists offer work at a special price, and in any case at no more than £200, plus p&p.
+The deal remains the same: artists offer work at a special price, and in any case at no more than £200, plus p&p.
 When they reach sales of £1000 in this way, they will spend £200 in turn on other artists’ work.
-There has also been another initiative associated with Artists’ Open House/Studio, @openwindows2020 which has promoted artist sales via window displays

-In the meantime, here are some small pieces, most recent, some slightly older, which I am offering at lower prices than usual via Artists’ Support Pledge.
+Here are some pieces, most recent, some slightly older, which I am offering at lower prices than usual via Artists’ Support Pledge.
 Some use reclaimed elements, others my own handmade paper.
 I’ve tried to photograph them in a natural way, so you get an idea of size and scale.